 6. A Dachshund Was the First Olympic Mascot

 The official mascot of the 1972 Munich Olympic Games was a colorful Dachshund named Waldi.
 This was the first time the Olympics had a mascot.
 Olympic officials actually plotted that year’s marathon route in the shape of a Dachshund.

 Dachshund races started in Australia in the 1970s and have since spread around the world.
 The Wienerschnitzel Weiner Nationals have been going on every year in Southern California since 1995.
 It’s not a very serious sport, since Dachshunds were never meant to be racing dogs, but it sure is a hoot.

-8. Two Dachshunds Have Been the “World's Oldest Dog”
+8. Several Dachshunds Have Been the “World’s Oldest Dog”

-Dachshunds typically live 12-to-15 years—longer than most dog breeds.
-Of the 23 dogs to hold the Guinness World Record for oldest living dog, two have been Dachshunds and one a Dachshund mix.
-A Doxie named Chanel held the record until 2009, when she died at 21 years old.
-A 20-year-old Dachshund-Terrier cross named Otto then held it until 2010.
+Dachshunds typically live between 12 and 15 years, longer than most dog breeds.
+Of the numerous dogs to hold the Guinness World Record for the oldest living dog, a few have been Dachshunds.
+A Dachsie named Chanel held the record until 2009, when she died at 21 years old.
 In 2013, another Dachshund named Scolly, who also lived to be 20, held the title.

 9. Britain’s First Cloned Dog Was a Dachshund

 The first British dog to be successfully cloned was a Dachshund named Winnie.
-Winnie's owner entered a contest to win the chance to have her dog cloned—a procedure which would usually cost over $60,000.
-Scientists took a skin sample from Winnie and created Mini-Winnie.
-Her owner says Mini-Winnie looks exactly like Winnie looked when she was a puppy.
-Mini-Winnie is quite healthy and is expected to live a long life.
+Winnie’s owner entered a contest to win the chance to have her dog cloned—a procedure that would usually cost over £60,000.
+Scientists took a skin sample from Winnie and created Mini Winnie.
+Her owner says Mini Winnie looks exactly like Winnie looked when she was a puppy.
+Mini Winnie is quite healthy and is expected to live a long life.